JoeMille/firstproject1/README.md

 <img src="w3c-validator-screenshot.png"/>

-The code beautififying tool from codebeautify.org was used to the format the HTML which after comparing the former from the latter was a helpful tool in understainding how to better my writing in the future.
+The code beautifying tool from codebeautify.org was used to format the HTML which after comparing the former from latter was a helpful tool in understanding how to better my writing in the future.

 <img src="html-formatter-screenshot.png"/>